CameronR7/CCU/README.md

 ## 🚀 How to Run

-1. Download the application APK file
+1. Download the application `.exe` file
-2. Open the APK on your device
+2. Double-click the `.exe` to launch the application
-3. Install and launch the application
+3. No installation required — runs as a standalone Windows application

 ---